 Don’t you get on my nerves as well!
 I’m angry enough as it is.

-Rompere le scatole is tame enough to be used even with your grandmother but, being Italian, there are of course more vulgar versions as well such as rompere le palle/coglioni (break the balls) or rompere il cazzo (break the penis).
+Rompere le scatole is tame enough to be used even with your grandmother but, being Italian, there are of course more vulgar versions such as rompere le palle/coglioni (break the balls) or rompere il cazzo (break the penis).
 These should be reserved for close friends and relatives of the same age who wouldn’t be offended by vulgar language.

 2. Arrampicarsi sugli specchi